-- Assessment – This program will help to expand the portfolio of approaches to assess teaching practices, going beyond that standard teaching survey.
+- Assessment of Teaching – This program will help to expand the portfolio of approaches to assess teaching practices, going beyond that standard teaching survey.

 - Design of Learning Spaces – Emphasis will be placed on expanding the innovative re-designs of learning spaces and technologies.